K3ury99/Odyssey-Mining/README.md

-# 🚀 Space Mining Simulation 🌌
+# 🚀 Odyssey Mining 🌌
 > [!TIP]
 > Welcome to the **Odyssey Mining**, a thrilling game where you embark on an interstellar journey to collect resources from distant planets!
 This project demonstrates advanced asynchronous programming using C# and highlights key features like task continuations, parallel processing, and real-time updates.
 >